pauloeugenioreis/minikube-devops/README.md

 ## Overview (EN)
 - Full automation of local Kubernetes setup with Minikube
-- RabbitMQ and MongoDB provisioned automatically with persistent storage
+- RabbitMQ, MongoDB, and Redis provisioned automatically with persistent storage
 - KEDA for event-driven autoscaling (RabbitMQ, CPU, memory, and more)
 - PowerShell and Bash tooling for initialization, maintenance, monitoring, and troubleshooting
 - Professional repo layout: experiments live in `temp/`, stable code in `minikube/`